Controlling the False Discovery Rate in Transformational Sparsity: Split Knockoffs: Abstract

 \section{Abstract}

-Controlling the False Discovery Rate (FDR) in a variable selection procedure is critical for reproducible discoveries, which received an extensive study in sparse linear models.
-However, in many scenarios, such a sparsity constraint is not directly imposed on the parameters, but on a linear transformation of the parameters to be estimated.
-Examples can be found in total variations, wavelet transforms, fused LASSO, and trend filtering, etc. In this paper, we proposed a data adaptive FDR control in this structural sparsity setting, the \emph{Split Knockoff} method.
-The proposed scheme relaxes the linear subspace constraint to its neighborhood, often known as variable splitting in optimization, that enjoys new statistical benefits.
-It yields orthogonal design and split knockoff matrices, that exhibit desired FDR control empirically in structural sparsity discovery, and improve the power of selecting strong features by enhancing the incoherence condition for model selection consistency.
-Yet, the split knockoff statistics fail to satisfy the exchangeability, a crucial property in the classical knockoff method for provable FDR control.
-To address this challenge, we introduce an almost supermartingale construction under a perturbation of exchangeability, that enables us to establish FDR control up to an arbitrarily small inflation that vanishes as the relaxed neighborhood enlarges.
-Simulation experiments show the effectiveness of split knockoffs with possible improvements over knockoffs in both FDR control and Power.
-An application to Alzheimer’s Disease study with MRI data demonstrates that the split knockoff method can disclose important lesion regions in brains associated with the disease and connections between neighboring regions of high contrast variations during disease progression.
+Controlling the False Discovery Rate (FDR) in a variable selection procedure is critical for reproducible discoveries, and it has been extensively studied in sparse linear models.
+However, it remains largely open in scenarios where the sparsity constraint is not directly imposed on the parameters but on a linear transformation of the parameters to be estimated.
+Examples of such scenarios include total variations, wavelet transforms, fused LASSO, and trend filtering.
+In this paper, we propose a data-adaptive FDR control method, called the \emph{Split Knockoff} method, for this transformational sparsity setting.
+The proposed method exploits both variable and data splitting.
+The linear transformation constraint is relaxed to its Euclidean proximity in a lifted parameter space, which yields an orthogonal design that enables the orthogonal Split Knockoff construction.
+To overcome the challenge that exchangeability fails due to the heterogeneous noise brought by the transformation, new inverse supermartingale structures are developed via data splitting for provable FDR control without sacrificing power.
+Simulation experiments demonstrate that the proposed methodology achieves the desired FDR and power.
+We also provide an application to Alzheimer's Disease study, where atrophy brain regions and their abnormal connections can be discovered based on a structural Magnetic Resonance Imaging dataset (ADNI).